CosmicFinisher/CosmicLexicon.Foundation/docs/research/high_level_test_strategy_report.md

-# High-Level Test Strategy Report: OpenEchoSystem.Core Utilities and Extensions
+# High-Level Test Strategy Report: ConsmicLexicon.Foundation Utilities and Extensions

-This report outlines the high-level test strategy for the OpenEchoSystem.Core library, focusing on acceptance tests to ensure the library meets its goals of providing a stable, reliable, and well-documented foundation for other projects.
+This report outlines the high-level test strategy for the ConsmicLexicon.Foundation library, focusing on acceptance tests to ensure the library meets its goals of providing a stable, reliable, and well-documented foundation for other projects.

 ## Guiding Principles